#MeToo! Vinita Nanda To Alok Nath: Show Some Remorse, Sign Of Repentance & I’ll Forgive You!

 Regarding the legal battle, the writer said, "Actually the FIR was lodged on Tuesday.
 The media got wind of it on Wednesday morning and all hell broke loose.
 And I mean that in a good way.
 If it wasn't for the media my fight for justice would never have come so far.
 I am lucky to have such invaluable support from my friends, my family and from the media who have pitched in their trust behind my fight."

-Is She Ready For Long & Lonely Legal Battle?
+Is She Ready For A Long & Lonely Legal Battle?

 When asked whether she is ready for a long and lonely legal battle, she says that it's not a lonely battle as her mother, family and many close friends are with her.
 Regarding 'long battle ahead', she said, "I am very well armed and equipped.
 Three of the brightest young lawyers of Mumbai -- Dhruti Kapadia, Faranaaz Kharbhari and Kunal Tiwari -- are fighting my case free of cost.
 They believe in my fight.
 Today, I can dare to face a legal battle without fearing the financial burden."